ibm-cloud-docs/databases-for-elasticsearch/howto-provisioning.md

 - **Encryption:** [Set only at deployment]{: tag-red} If you use [Key Protect](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui), an instance and key can be selected to encrypt the deployment's disk.
 If you do not use your own key, the deployment automatically creates and manages its own disk encryption key.
 - **Endpoints:** [Set only at deployment]{: tag-red} Configure the [Service endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment.

+A {{site.data.keyword.databases-for-elasticsearch}} deployment cannot have both public and private endpoints simultaneously.
+{: note}

 After you select the appropriate settings, click **Create** to start the provisioning process.

 ## Provisioning through the CLI